-Due to the high risk of adhesion between boards and the resultant splitting of boards, coating boards with film forming finishes after installation requires special care.
+Due to the high risk of adhesion between lining boards and the resultant splitting of lining boards, coating lining boards with film forming finishes after installation requires special care.
 If it is necessary to apply a finish coating after installation, take care to remove excessive coating from tongues and in grooves.

 Penetrating finishes such as water repellents, oils and stains penetrate into the surface of the timber and do not form a significant surface film.
-With proper maintenance these can produce a durable timber finish and allow the board to readily move after installation.
+With proper maintenance these can produce a durable timber finish and allow the lining board to readily move after installation.